How should you visit this great city if you don't have much time? Here's a complete list of things you should see in Rome in less than 24 hours!

 A large number of travelers from all corners of the globe each year often ask these questions.
 Perhaps one has a few hours during a particularly long airport layover, or is in Italy for only a short time during a business trip.

 The opportunity to see Rome and its wonders seems more enticing than ever.
 Will it really be possible, however, to see Rome in less than 24 hours?
 In some cases, it is even shorter time frames: 4 or 5 hours.
+During this period, you can also take advantage of one of the most useful and interesting tourist passes of the city, which grants you a considerable amount of comfort and privileges at various locations and attractions in the city.

 Let us discover together the opportunities that the city of Rome offers to all travelers who have less than 24 hours to explore it!